 The simplest cameras for use with live streaming are webcams.
-They’re also the cheapest and most easily available, being part of any smart phone or laptop.
+They’re also the cheapest and most easily available, being part of any smartphone or laptop.
 More advanced cameras deliver more versatility, advanced features that aren’t normally found on webcams, and superior image quality than most webcams.
 However, they are also much more expensive, especially when you add the capture device or card needed to use such cameras for broadcasting, and more complicated to use.

 For a lot of streaming purposes, webcams are perfectly fine.
 No capture devices or special webcam broadcast software is needed, the cameras themselves are inexpensive, and they’re also highly portable.
-Live streaming webcams are great for embedding camera feeds to your website.
+Live streaming webcams are great for embedding camera feeds on your website.
 Let’s go over how to do that as well as how to use these simple, affordable video cameras.

 Setting Up Live Streaming Webcams

-For most streaming purposes, a separately purchased webcam makes better sense than using one that’s included in a device such as a computer or a smart phone.
-Separate webcams generally provide better image quality and more features, and also can be used independently of any other device.
+For most streaming purposes, a separately purchased webcam makes better sense than using one that’s included in a device such as a computer or a smartphone.
+Separate webcams generally provide better image quality and more features and also can be used independently of any other device.
 This avoids the need, for example, to sacrifice your mobile phone for long periods of time to broadcasting.